Clustering Data with Nonignorable Missingness using Semi-Parametric Mixture Models

-\subsection{Echocardiogram Data Set}
+\subsection{Echocardiogram data set}

-We consider the \emph{Echocardiogram Data Set} \citep{salzberg1988exemplar} freely available on the UCI website\footnote{http://archive.ics.uci.edu/ml/datasets/Echocardiogram}.
-This data set is composed by $n=132$ subjects suffered from heart attack at some point in the past.
+We consider the \emph{Echocardiogram Data Set} \citep{salzberg1988exemplar} freely available in the R package \emph{MNARclust}.
+This data set is composed by $n=132$ subjects who suffered from heart attack at some point in the past.
 The task is generally to determine from the other variables whether or not the patient will survive at least one year.
-The data set is composed by 5 continuous variables: \emph{age at heart attack}, \emph{fractional shortening} (a measure of contracility around the heart lower numbers are increasingly abnormal), \emph{epss} (E-point septal separation, another measure of contractility, larger numbers are increasingly abnormal), \emph{lvdd} (left ventricular end-diastolic dimension; this is a measure of the size of the heart at end-diastole; large hearts tend to be sick hearts) and \emph{wall-motion-score} (a measure of how the segments of the left ventricle are moving); one binary variable \emph{pericardial effusion} (pericardial effusion is fluid around the heart.
-0=no fluid, 1=fluid).
-We also have one binary variables which can be used as a partition among the subjects: \emph{still alive} ( 0=dead at end of survival period, 1 means still alive).
-These two binary variables are not used for clustering but permit to evaluate the accuracy of the estimated partition.
-Among the variables used for clustering there is 5.7\% of missing values, the variable having the smallest missingness rate is \emph{pericardial effusion} (0.1\% of missingness) and the variable having the highest missingness rate is \emph{epss} (11.4\% of missingness).
-Moreover, the variable \emph{still alive} has only one missing value while the variable \emph{alive at 1} has 58 missing values.
+The data set is composed by 5 continuous variables: \emph{age at heart attack} (missing rate $4.5\%$), \emph{fractional shortening} (a measure of contracility around the heart, lower numbers are increasingly abnormal, missing rate $6.0\%$), \emph{epss} (E-point septal separation, another measure of contractility, larger numbers are increasingly abnormal, missing rate $11.4\%$), \emph{lvdd} (left ventricular end-diastolic dimension; this is a measure of the size of the heart at end-diastole; large hearts tend to be sick hearts, missing rate $8.3\%$) and \emph{wall-motion-score} (a measure of how the segments of the left ventricle are moving, missing rate $3.0\%$); one binary variable \emph{pericardial effusion} (pericardial effusion is fluid around the heart, 0=no fluid, 1=fluid, missing rate $0.7\%$).
+We also have one binary variable which can be used as a partition among the subjects: \emph{still alive} (0=dead at end of survival period, 1 means still alive).
+This binary variable is not used for clustering but permits to evaluate the accuracy of the estimated partition.
+Among the variables used for clustering there is 5.7\% of missing values and 19.1\% of the sujects have at least one missing value.
+Moreover, the variable \emph{still alive} has only one missing value.